Chabane/generator-mitosis/README.md

 with the Vagrant Ubuntu 16.04 box and network configuration.
 - `VirtualBox`, tested with Version 5.1.14 r112924
 - `Ansible`, tested with Version 2.2.0
+- `Docker registry`, at least a docker hub account.
 - Internet access, this playground pulls Vagrant boxes from the Internet as well as installs Ubuntu application packages from the Internet.